 Any alarm relay can be assigned as an equipment failure alarm.
-This alarm setting can have normally closed (open) contacts that open (close) when the instrument displays any error message as listed in Error Messages on page 42, or if there is a loss of power to the instrument.
+This alarm setting can have normally closed (open) contacts that open (close) when the instrument displays any error message as listed in Error Messages on page 42.

-SET \downarrow igodellar units params inputs outputs $f ALARMS$ comms tm/log setup test end RELAY ALRM n Select a rate variable to assign to the alarm relay.
+SET $\downarrow$ $\blacktriangleright$ ) units params inputs outputs $\operatorname{ALARMS}$ comms tm/log setup test end RELAY ALRMn Select a rate variable to assign to the alarm relay.
 Note: If the alarm type is set to "equipment alarm", this relay assignment setting is ignored.
-Press ▲ or ▼ to select the variable that is required as an alarm.
-TYPE ALRMn The options available for alarm types are as follows: • HI-NO - High Alarm, Normally Open contacts • HI-NC - High Alarm, Normally Closed contacts • LO-NO - Low Alarm, Normally Open contacts • LO-NC - Low Alarm, Normally Closed contacts • BD-NO - Band Alarm, Normally Open contacts • BD-NC - Band Alarm, Normally Closed contacts • AL-NO - Equipment Alarm, Normally Open contacts • AL-NC - Equipment Alarm, Normally Closed contacts Press or to select the type of alarm required.
-POINT ALRM n The Alarm Setpoint is available for viewing and editing for any alarm type except 'equipment alarms'.
+Press $\frown$ or $\bigtriangledown$ to select the variable that is required as an alarm. ТҮРЕ ALRMn The options available for alarm types are as follows: HI-NO - High Alarm, Normally Open contacts HI-NC - High Alarm, Normally Closed contacts LO-NO - Low Alarm, Normally Open contacts LO-NC - Low Alarm, Normally Closed contacts BD-NO - Band Alarm, Normally Open contacts BD-NC - Band Alarm, Normally Closed contacts AL-NO - Equipment Alarm, Normally Open contacts AL-NC - Equipment Alarm, Normally Closed contacts Press or to select the type of alarm required.
+POINT ALRMn The Alarm Setpoint is available for viewing and editing for any alarm type except 'equipment alarms'.
 The Alarm Setpoint is the value (in engineering units of assigned variable) at which the alarm condition occurs and therefore the alarm is on.
 Each alarm is completely independent, e.g. a High alarm does NOT need to have a higher setpoint than the a Low alarm.